What You Need to Know About Angioplasty With Stenting

 At EH Heart Specialist Clinic, angioplasty with stenting is offered as part of a carefully planned approach to restore heart blood flow, relieve symptoms, and protect heart muscle function.
 Led by Dr Eric Hong, our clinic provides personalised assessment and interventional expertise to determine whether stenting is appropriate, with careful attention to stent selection and long-term heart health.
 Book an appointment with us today to discuss your symptoms and results, and take the next step towards safer, stronger heart health.

-Meet Our Cardiologist
+Meet Our Cardiologist in Singapore

 Dr Eric Hong